Best floorstanding speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best floorstanding speakers you can buy in 2021.

 These are fun floorstanders that deliver a sound as enjoyable as anything we’ve heard at this price.
 Musical and dynamic, with the bonus of plenty of bass weight, they feature a slim, room-friendly profile.

-The Fyne Audio F501s (above) deliver a bit more space and detail but if you're in the market for something of this size and price, these should be high up on your shortlist.
+The Fyne Audio F501 (above) deliver a bit more space and detail but if you're in the market for something of this size and price, these should be high up on your shortlist.

 Revel isn't the best-known audio brand but it has all the ingredients for success; the products are well made, solidly engineered and, in our experience, tend to sound good.

 Are they the most refined floorstanders on the market?
-Probably not, but there aren’t many speakers at this price that make listening to music as enjoyable.
+Probably not, but there aren’t many speakers at this price that make listening to music as enjoyable as these do.